ALBERTA HOSPICE PALLIATIVE CARE ASSOCIATION BY-LAWS

-(a) all costs, charges and expenses whatsoever which such Director, Officer or other person sustains or incurs in or about any action, suit or proceeding which is brought, commenced or prosecuted against him for or in respect of any act, deed, matter or thing whatsoever, made, done or permitted by him or any other Directors or Officers in or about the execution of the duties of his or their office or in respect of any such liability; and
+Officer or other person sustains or incurs in or about any action, suit or proceeding which is brought, commenced or prosecuted against him for or in respect of any act, deed, matter or thing whatsoever, made, done or permitted by him/her or any other Directors or Officers in or about the execution of the duties of his or their office or in respect of any such liability; and

-(b) all other costs, charges and expenses which she sustains or incurs in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his own wilful neglect or default.
+(b) all other costs, charges and expenses which she sustains or incurs in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his/her own wilful neglect or default.

 EXECUTIVE AND OTHER COMMITTEES

-43. Other Committees – Other committees shall have such functions and may exercise such power of the Board of Directors as can be lawfully delegated by the Board.
+41. Other Committees – Other committees shall have such functions and may exercise such power of the Board of Directors as can be lawfully delegated by the Board.
 At least one Director of the Society shall be a member of each committee.

-44. Committee Chair – Unless otherwise specified in this by-law, the Board of Directors shall appoint all committee chairs.
+42. Committee Chair – Unless otherwise specified in this by-law, the Board of Directors shall appoint all committee chairs.
 The Board of Directors may, with or without cause, revoke any such appointments at will and make new appointments.

-45. Meetings – Regular meetings of the Executive Committee and other committees may be held without notice at such time and at such place as shall from time to time be determined by the Executive Committee or such other committees, and special meetings of the Executive Committee or such other committees may be called by any Member thereof upon three (3) business days’ notice to the other Members of such committee, or on such shorter notice as may be agreed to in writing by each of the other members of such committee, given either personally or in the manner provided in the by-law pertaining to notice for Directors’ meetings.
+43. Meetings – Regular meetings of the Executive Committee and other committees may be held with notice at such time and at such place as shall from time to time be determined by the Executive Committee or such other committees, and special meetings of the Executive Committee or such other committees may be called by any Member thereof upon three (3) business days’ notice to the other Members of such committee, or on such shorter notice as may be agreed to in writing by each of the other members of such committee, given either personally or in the manner provided in the by-law pertaining to notice for Directors’ meetings.

-50. The Board of Directors may from time to time:
+47. The Board of Directors may from time to time: